kehantan/labbook/docs/assays/mtt.rst

     Assume we have: :code:`150*10^4 cells/mL`

-    But we only need: :code:`75,000 cells` <-- We calculate this value before we begin the procedure
+    But we only need: :code:`75,000 cells` <-- Remember we calculate this value before we begin the procedure

     So we first convert the :code:`75,000 cells` to the :code:`10^4` 'format', which is :code:`7.5x10^4`